tensorflow/tfjs-core/demos/lstm/README.md

-# LSTM Demo
+# Learning digits of pi using an LSTM

 Demonstrates training a simple autoregressive LSTM network in Tensorflow and then porting that model to deeplearn.js.

-This network uses two BasicLSTMCells combined with MultiRNNCell.
-The network is trained the memorize the first few digits of pi.
+This network uses two ``BasicLSTMCell``s combined with ``MultiRNNCell``.
+The network is trained to memorize the first few digits of pi.

 First, train the LSTM network with Tensorflow: